Does a denied claim affect my auto insurance rate? (2025)

 Reasons a Claim May be Denied

-Regardless of how valid you feel your claim may be, an insurance company may deny for a number of reasons.
+Regardless of how valid you feel your claim may be, an insurance company may deny it for a number of reasons.
+One of the main reasons pointed out by the Illinois Department of Insurance is failure to cooperate.

 If you do not fully answer questions asked, refuse to call back, or simply refuse to give out information, your claim may be on shaky ground.

-Insurance companies need to determine the number of factors before they are typically willing to pay out a claim such as:
+Insurance companies need to determine the number of factors before they are typically willing to pay out a claim, such as:

 - Who is at fault for the accident